Moments of primes in progressions to a large modulus: Introduction

 as $N \to \infty,$ where $\Lambda$ is the von Mangoldt function.

-Due to our limited understanding of potential Siegel zeros (if they exist), however, primes in arithmetic progressions to large moduli remain a mystery, especially when $\log q \asymp \log N.$ In this direction, Linnik (1944) unconditionally proved the existence of absolute constants $c, L>0$ such that the least prime in an (admissible) arithmetic progression modulo $q$ is $\leq c q^L.$ Nevertheless, an ambitious yet natural question arises: fixing a large modulus $q$, what is the distribution of primes in arithmetic progressions as $a \Mod{q}$ varies?
+However, due to our limited understanding of potential Siegel zeros (if they exist), primes in arithmetic progressions to large moduli remain mysterious, especially when $\log q \asymp \log N.$ In this direction, Linnik (1944) unconditionally proved the existence of absolute constants $c, L>0$ such that the least prime in an (admissible) arithmetic progression modulo $q$ is at most $ c q^L.$ Nevertheless, a natural but ambitious question arises: given a large modulus $q$, what is the distribution of primes in arithmetic progressions as $a \Mod{q}$ varies?
 In particular, one has to compute the variance

-The mean of $V(N;q)$ over all moduli $q \leq Q$ has a long history, and related results are usually referred to as the ``Barban–Davenport–Halberstam" type theorems, notably by Hooley, Montgomery and Vaughan in a series of papers.
+The mean of $V(N;q)$ over all moduli $q \leq Q$ has a long history, and related results are commonly referred to as the ``Barban--Davenport--Halberstam" type theorems, notably by Hooley, Montgomery and Vaughan in a series of papers.
 For individual $V(N;q),$ however, much less is known.
-Hooley \cite{MR0498441} conjectured that in some ranges of $q \leq N,$ we have $V(N;q) \sim N\log q$ as $N \to \infty.$ Assuming the Riemann hypothesis and a uniform Hardy–Littlewood conjecture on prime pairs, Friedlander and Goldston \cite{MR1412558} showed that the asymptotic holds for $q \in [N^{\frac{1}{2}+\epsilon}, N].$ Recently, Fiorilli \cite{MR3356760} and La Bret\`{e}che–Fiorilli \cite{MR4611407} have respectively studied variance and moments of primes in arithmetic progressions from a Fourier perspective (under the generalized Riemann hypothesis and the linear independence conjecture).
+Hooley \cite[p.
+536]{MR506067} conjectured that $V(N;q) \sim N\log q$ in some unspecified range of $q \leq N.$ Assuming the Riemann hypothesis and a uniform Hardy--Littlewood conjecture on prime pairs, Friedlander and Goldston \cite{MR1412558} showed that the asymptotic holds for $q \in [N^{\frac{1}{2}+\epsilon}, N].$ Recently, Fiorilli \cite{MR3356760} and de la Bret\`{e}che--Fiorilli \cite{MR4611407} have respectively studied variance and moments of primes in arithmetic progressions from a Fourier-analytic perspective (under the generalized Riemann hypothesis and the linear independence conjecture).

-In this paper, we revisit the ``physical side" .
-Adapting the method of Montgomery–Soundararajan \cite{MR2104891}, we compute the moments of primes in arithmetic progressions conditioning on a uniform variant of the prime $k$-tuple conjecture.
+In this paper, we revisit the ``physical side".
+Adapting the method of Montgomery and Soundararajan \cite{MR2104891}, we compute moments of primes in arithmetic progressions under a uniform $q$-variant of the prime $k$-tuple conjecture.